Füße mit Blüten - Zeolith entgiftet im Fußbad

 🧬 What do the studies say?

-In naturopathy, it is assumed that the body can also detoxify through the skin – especially through the feet – and that zeolite acts as a "safety net."
+In naturopathy, it is assumed that the body can also detoxify via the skin – especially via the feet – and that zeolite acts like a "catch net" in this process.

 💚 Conclusion: